Self-consistent treatment of thermal effects in neutron-star post-mergers: observational implications for third-generation gravitational-wave detectors: Conclusions

 We note that our results rather underestimate the importance of a self-consistent implementation of thermal effects, as we perform inference on parameters that are expected to be accurately constrained from the long inspiral signal, like sky-location or source orientation.
 This allows hybrid models to exploit parameter degeneracies to achieve higher Bayesian evidences than they would do otherwise, if such parameters were accurately constrained through the inspiral signal.

 Our work can be regarded as a ``proof of principle'' of the application of parameter inference to BNS merger remnants using numerical-relativity waveforms, which is obviously limited by the fact that we do not sample over the actual EoS.
-A natural extension of our work would be to compare injections including thermal effects for a given EoS with a large set (ideally continuous) of templates covering a wide range of EoSs (as somewhat done in~\cite{Bustillo2021,psi4_observations} for the case of collisions of a different matter source, Proca-stars\footnote{Note that, in the Proca-star case, the simulations do not span a continuous range of EoSs, as for neutron stars.
-Instead, they span a very dense grid in the individual frequencies of the Proca fields. }).
-However, the high cost of our numerical simulations, together with the intrinsic discreteness and low number of simulations including thermal effects prevents such extension at present.
+A natural extension of our work would be to compare injections including thermal effects for a given EoS with a large set (ideally continuous) of templates covering a wide range of EoSs (as somewhat done in~\cite{Bustillo2021,Psi4PE} for the case of collisions of a different matter source, Proca-stars\footnote{Note that, in the Proca-star case, the simulations do not span a continuous range of EoSs, as for neutron stars.
+Instead, they span a very dense grid in the individual frequencies of the Proca fields. }). {However, the lack of available thermal EoSs, along with the high cost of our numerical simulations,} together with the intrinsic discreteness and low number of simulations including thermal effects prevents such extension {with the finite computational resources at our disposal}.
 Nevertheless, our study proves that waveforms sourced by the EoSs of our sample are sufficiently different so as to allow the identification of the underlying EoS for the range of signal loudness we consider.